Breast milk composition changes throughout the breastfeeding period to adapt to your baby’s needs and age.

 Drinking a lot of fluids doesn’t increase the amount of milk you produce.
 While you’re breastfeeding, you’ll naturally be thirstier than usual.
 Listen to your body—you don’t need to force yourself to drink a lot.
 However, if you notice your urine is dark or cloudy, it means you’re not drinking enough.

 There aren’t any foods that increase milk production.
 Eat regularly and eat enough.
 You can also have snacks if you’re hungry.

 Fish belongs on your menu.
 However, some fish species absorb pollutants that make their way into breast milk and could harm a baby.
-To take advantage of the benefits of eating fish while minimizing the risk from contaminants such as mercury, read What’s on the menu?
-Fish!.
+To take advantage of the benefits of eating fish while minimizing the risk from contaminants such as mercury, read Fish and Seefood.

 Coffee, tea, chocolate, herbal tea and other drinks

 Caffeine passes into breast milk.
 If you consume a lot of it, it can make your baby nervous and irritable until the caffeine is eliminated from his system.
-Caffeine is found in coffee, tea, energy drinks, cola-type soft drinks and chocolate.
+Caffeine is found in coffee, tea, energy drinks, chocolate, and some soft drinks.

 Decaffeinated drinks such as cereal-based beverages and herbal tea can be good substitutes for caffeinated beverages.

 Each serving or glass of an alcoholic beverage takes 2 to 3 hours to be eliminated from your blood and milk.

 Any alcohol you do drink goes into your breast milk and into your bloodstream.
 Depending on your weight, it takes your body two to three hours to eliminate the alcohol from one drink from your blood and milk.
 Once the alcohol is gone from your bloodstream, there is none in the breast milk for the next feeding.